sabotrax/agon-retro-case/README.md

 * Blinds
   * Insert both blinds into the gap between the keyboard frame and the top cover.
 Press the outer part of the blind into the housing first, and then the inner part, aligning the pin with the receptacle on the top cover.
 Depending on your 3D printer's tolerance, the fit between the blind and side wall can be tight.

+* Feet
+  * Screw the feet (4x M3x10) into the receptacles on the underside of the case.

 ## Shortcomings